sunpech/sunpech.github.io/_posts/2017-01-26-comic-book-movies-2017.md

 ## Final Thoughts

-2017 is another great year for comic fans.
+This year looks like another great one for comic fans.
 But most of the movies represent how well a studio can improve upon what they've done before (Logan, Spider-man, and Justice League).
 Plenty of room for excitement, but also plenty for disappointment too for flops.